bogogion/NACV/README.md

 `nacv -d` for debug images in working directory

+To change memory type (userptr is fastest):

+`nacv -u` for userptr or `nacv -m` for mmap (mmap is default, recommended to switch to -u if supported!)

-By default the Pi will send packets from port 5805 (frc compatible)
+By default the Pi will send packets from port 5805 to 5805 (frc compatible)

 ## Troubleshooting
 - `XIOCTL_CALL: Bad file descriptor` means your camera is not plugged in or it is under a different device name, run `ls /dev/ | grep "video"` to find the correct device. (its often `video0`)
+- `XIOCTL_CALL: Invalid Argument` on startup
+    - Means that you are most likely using the wrong buffer type try `-m` or `-u` to change buffer type
 - Detector not detecting?
     - Make sure the tag is completely visible
     - Double check you are using the correct tag family (default is Tag16h5)